-Before you buy, know your bud.
+Before you buy: get to know your bud

 Whether you’re new to cannabis, or a seasoned purchaser, it may be a challenge to know what to look for when browsing an increasingly diverse product selection.